3manuek/RDS_HIPAA_FTS/article.md

 where you do the deploys.
 I assume that if you are reading the current section, you are not into AWS as much to automate-everything.
-So, I'll recommend you to go through the web interface once, and create your user from the IAM section, grant it enough permissions and download the credentials.
+So, I'll recommend you to go through the web interface once, and create your user from the IAM section, grant it enough permissions (`AmazonRDSFullAccess`) and download the credentials.
 With the creds, you are able to fill up the configuration using the following:

 ```
 aws configure